Nyuuhmu/lmm-public/README.md

 # LevelModifier Modifier
 The LevelModifier Modifier is a tool made to view, edit and create LevelModifier (.dat) files for Driftcity.

+## Download

+To download, click on any version listed under "Releases" to the right.

 ## Values

 - **Left**: Value at zero points, usually the lowest/start value